ruby/syntax_suggest/README.md

 ## What syntax errors does it handle?

-Dead end will fire against all syntax errors and can isolate any syntax error.
-In addition, dead_end attempts to produce human readable descriptions of what needs to be done to resolve the issue.
+Syntax suggest will fire against all syntax errors and can isolate any syntax error.
+In addition, syntax_suggest attempts to produce human readable descriptions of what needs to be done to resolve the issue.
 For example:

 - Missing `end`: